RedisGears/RedisGears/docs/stream_processing.md

 }
 ```

-The reason why the record is a list of touples and not an object is because the Redis Stream spacifications allows duplicate keys.
+The reason why the record is a list of touples and not an object is because the Redis Stream specifications allows duplicate keys.

 Notice that `stream_name` and `record` fields might contains `null`'s if the data can not be decoded as string. the `*_raw` fields will always be provided and will contains the data as `JS` `ArrayBuffer`.